-To be eligible for placement in cooperative education employment (or comparable clinical experience/directed practice), students must be fully admitted into their academic program and maintain the required grade point average (GPA) as stated in the College catalog (see the Academic Probation, Suspension, and Dismissal (http://catalog.cincinnatistate.edu/archives/2017-18/ academicpoliciesandprocedures/gradingpolicies) section of the catalog).
+To be eligible for placement in cooperative education employment (or comparable clinical experience/directed practice), students must be fully admitted into their academic program and maintain the required grade point average (GPA) as stated in the College Catalog (see the Academic Probation, Suspension, and Dismissal (http://catalog.cincinnatistate.edu/archives/2018-19/ academicpoliciesandprocedures/gradingpolicies) section of this Catalog).
 Students must also demonstrate satisfactory proficiency in core or other required courses.
 Students who do not maintain the required GPA are not eligible for cooperative education or clinical experience/directed practice without the permission of the program's co-op coordinator.
-Refer to the division sections of the catalog for additional requirements.
+Refer to the division sections of this Catalog for additional requirements.